Samuel Fox (music publisher)

 Samuel Fox (1884–1971) was an American music publisher and founder of the Sam Fox Publishing Company.
-He was the first to publish original film scores in the United States.

 Early life

 The son of Hungarian immigrants Simon and Sara Klein Fox, Samuel Fox was born at Zanesville, Ohio on May 15, 1884.
 His father was a traveling salesman who moved the family to Cleveland, Ohio, and Fox resided with his parents and sister Hattie until the age of 25.
 As a young man, Fox worked as conductor of the Central High School Orchestras in Cleveland, an activity that served as a foundation for his pioneering work as a publisher of music for educational training and performance.
 With a $300 loan in 1906, Fox founded Sandbox Music Publishing company, later called Sam Fox Publishing Company.

 Early music publishing

 His early efforts included the publishing of piano novelties, but he quickly branched into other types of music.
 Early on, Fox became acquainted with John Stepan Zamecnik, who in 1907 was named music director of the newly opened Cleveland Hippodrome Theater.
-Zemecnik began writing original scores for the films shown at the Hippodrome, which Fox published.
 The business arrangement between Fox and Zamecnik flourished and the music director became the major composer and music director for Sam Fox Publishing Company.